aaltepet/asciiquarium-osx-screensaver/PROJECT_PLAN.md

     - Renderer sorts by `position.z` so surface entities appear visually between adjacent waterline rows.
     - Unit tests: a (stub or real) surface entity at a gap depth renders between adjacent waterline rows in the final buffer (z-order verified).

-- [ ] Bubble pops when reaching water surface
+- [X] Bubble pops when reaching water surface
   - **Acceptance**:
-    - Bubbles rise and are killed when colliding with any `waterline` row.
+    - ✅ Bubbles rise and are killed when colliding with any `waterline` row.
-    - Verified via unit or visual test that bubbles never render above the surface.
+    - ✅ Verified via unit tests that bubbles never render above the surface.
-    - Unit tests: bubble rises frame-by-frame; last alive position is immediately below the topmost waterline row; bubble is killed upon intersection; no frames show bubble above surface.
+    - ✅ Unit tests: bubble rises frame-by-frame; last alive position is immediately below the topmost waterline row; bubble is killed upon intersection; no frames show bubble above surface.
+    - **Implementation**: Collision detection system implemented with bubble collision handler that kills bubbles on waterline collision.
+6 comprehensive tests in CollisionTests.swift verify behavior.

 - [ ] Shark (underwater predator) depth and behavior stub
   - **Acceptance**: